Alturos/Pico-8-Presentation/README.md

 # Pico-8-Presentation
 The companion projects to the Start Making Games With Pico-8 talk

 This repository contains a series of demo Pico-8 cartridges that build off of each other.
 Each adds a menu option that will load the next cartridge in the series.
+Each cartridge conains all the sprites and code necessary to run in Pico-8.
+The code is heavily commented with information relevant to each particular demo, building off of the one before.

 The demos are as follows, in order: